scaling-lightning/scaling-lightning/docs/blog/2023-09-11-running-sim-ln.md

 draft: false
 ---

-SimLNd is a new tool to generate payment activity between lightning nodes.
+SimLN is a new tool to generate payment activity between lightning nodes.
 In this post I give a walkthough of running it against a Scaling Lightning cluster.

 ## Scaling Lightning setup